anuopensci/quarto-anu-project/README.md

     │   ├── data-input/               # Extracted and coerced from raw data │   └── data-valid/               # Edit and imputed from input data │
-    ├── analysis/                     # R scripts (not function) to run analysis │
+    ├── analysis/                     # Scripts (not functions) to run analysis │
     ├── outputs/                      # Outputs
     │   ├── stats/                    # Analysed results (R objects, .csv, etc.)